Restore OnePlus 8 8T Pro Stock oxygebos rom via Fastboot Commands

 Before we list out the instructions, there are a few requirements that you need to qualify.
 Make sure to go through them and only then proceed with the unbrick steps.
 Droidwin and its members wouldn’t be held responsible in case of a thermonuclear war, your alarm doesn’t wake you up, or if anything happens to your device and data by performing the below steps.

-STEP 1: Boot OnePlus 8/8T/8 Pro to Fastboot Methods [3 Methods]
+STEP 3: Boot OnePlus 8T to Fastboot Methods

-First and foremost, you will have to boot your OnePlus 8 series device to Fastboot Mode.
+You will have to boot your OnePlus 8 series device to Fastboot Mode.
 This could be done via 3 different methods, depending on the scenario you are facing as of now:

 • If your device is soft-bricked, well then it might already be booted to Fastboot.

-• If it is in a continuous boot-loop, then wait for the battery to dry out so that it powers off.
+• If it is in a continuous boot loop, then wait for the battery to dry out so that it powers off.
 Then plug in the charger and at the same time press and hold the Volume Up, Volume Down, and Power buttons together.
 The timing is extremely important in this, if done at the right time, then you should have no issues in booting to Fastboot or Bootloader Mode.

 • On the other hand, if your device is perfectly working then use the Advanced Reboot menu under Developer Options and access the Fastboot Mode option.
-Or you could also enable USB Debugging from Developer options and then use the adb reboot bootloader command.
-Anyways, once your device is booted to Fastboot Mode, head over to the next set of instructions. to restore your OnePlus 8/8T/8 Pro to stock OxygenOS by flashing the Stock ROM via Fastboot Commands.

 oneplus 8 8t pro extracted payload fastboot files